pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 ```
 _listing 5.11 Updated response in GetCommand_

-Now that `Redis::GetCommand` has been updated, let's tackle `SetCommand`:
+Now that `BYORedis::GetCommand` has been updated, let's tackle `SetCommand`:

 ``` ruby
 # set_command.rb